fumofumiz/tccm-homeworks2025/project3/README.md

 'inp.txt' with the following format

 ---

 NAtoms

-x1 y1 z1 Mass1
-x2 y2 z2 Mass2
-x3 y3 z3 Mass3
+X1 Y1 Z1 MASS1

+X2 Y2 Z2 MASS2

+X3 Y3 Z3 MASS3

 ... ... ... ...

 ---

-Where NAtoms is the number of atoms of the system
+Where NAtoms is the number of atoms of the system, Xi,Yi,Zi are the cartesian coordinates of the i-th atom, and MASSi is the atomic mass of the i-th atom.

 For example:

 ---
 2

 0.0 0.0 0.0 39.948

 0.0 0.0 4.0 39.948

 ---

 The input file should be in the same directory as the executable file.
+Once it is ready execute the program using

+./md

 ## Directory Structure